2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 WHERE AND WHEN SHOULD I LAND?
 TAKE OFF FROM?

-If you are connecting through Barcelona or Madrid, I strongly recommend scheduling a long-ish layover—unless you’d like to arrive on pilgrimage without your suitcase.
+If you’re connecting through Barcelona or Madrid, I strongly recommend scheduling a longer layover—unless you’re comfortable arriving without your suitcase (a lesson I learned the hard way on my first trip).

 Photo courtesy of Alina Enggist, captured while she lay in a field of dandelions.

-Day 2- Just like in Ireland, the Camino is littered with anonymous ancient ruin, quietly standing, seemingly ignored and unnoticed.
+Day 2 — Just like in Ireland, the Camino is littered with anonymous ancient ruins quietly standing around for centuries with no name, no sign, no explanation

 Patron Saint of Cuteness and Siestas at km 72